 The problem is what the maths quietly assumes.
 The 4% rule assumes a static cost of living, a stable shelter, a permitted lifestyle, and a person who is treated by the state and the market the way a financially independent person ought to be treated.
 None of those things are guaranteed for the half of UK FIRE aspirants who are still renting, still salaried, still waiting for the day they cross the line.

 You can hit the FIRE number on paper and discover, the morning you ring up your boss to quit, that the bank still owns your house and the landlord still owns your front door.
-You wake up free and find out the lock works the same as yesterday.
+You wake up free and the lock works the same as yesterday.
+It is the brutal reality of FI that headline numbers gloss over.

 The other thing traditional FIRE quietly papers over is the difference between capital and capital ownership.
 A reader with £2 million in a passive index fund is wealthy.
 A reader with a £200,000 self-storage business they own outright is in a different structural position.
 Both have built capital.
 Only one has acquired the means of production.
 The first depends on a stock market they do not control.
 The second commands an asset that produces income because they own it.